General/Base Info:

 General notes:

-graphic for visual presentation of text Other then that, was is left of this claim is a small tract between Clemma E., Guess and May Brewin holding two shafts.
-Also, there is drawn in a tunnel up on the Northeastern lode going into the Clemma E. lode towards the Cuckoo lode with a small crosscut in southern direction at the end of the tunnel.
+graphic for visual presentation of text Also, there is drawn in a tunnel up on what this Plat Map shows as the Northeastern lode, going into the Clemma E. lode towards the Cuckoo lode with a small crosscut in southern direction at the end of the tunnel.
+The bearing line to this tunnel portal is within a few feet from the same marked out on the Clemma E. Plat Map.
+This tunnel is the west end location of the Columbine-Victor Tunnel.